Submissions

 Author Guidelines

-The journal publishes original scientific research or review papers and case reports.
+The Libyan J. Vet.
+Med.
+Sci. publishes original scientific research or review papers and case reports.
 Manuscripts should be submitted in English.
+An abstract in Arabic could be added to the submitted manuscript.
 Only unpublished manuscripts may be accepted for the review process.
-All manuscripts initially reviewed by members of editorial board, then forwarded to qualified reviewers.
-Three hard copies of manuscript with figures and tables should be submitted in addition to an electronic copy on a CD.
-Electronic submission by the e-mail mentioned below is strongly recommended.
-In case of rejection, the submitted copies of the manuscript will not be returned to authors.
-There are no page charges.
+All manuscripts initially reviewed by members of the editorial board, then forwarded to qualified reviewers.
+Manuscripts should be submitted through the journal website (https://uot.edu.ly/journals/index.php/ljvms).
+The journal e-mail (ljvms@uot.edu.ly) could be also used alternatively for submissions.
+The journal submission form, downloadable from the journal website, must be provided with all submissions.
+There are no article processing charges.

 Preparation of the manuscript